livialima/linuxupskillchallenge/how-this-works.md

 ## A daily lesson

 One of the key elements of the course is that the material is delivered in 20 bite-sized lessons, one each workday into this subreddit.
-At any one time, just the last four lessons are available (we remove the older ones) – this gives you a bit of an incentive to “keep up”.

 The course always starts on the first Monday of the month.
 The first few days are pretty basic, but there's generally some "Extension" items for the more experienced.